auth0/docs/articles/email/index.md

 ### Welcome Email

-This email is sent once users verify their email address.
-If the **Verification Email** is turned off, this email will be sent when users sign up or log in for the first time.
+Once a user verifies his or her email address, he or she will receive a **Welcome Email**.
+If you turn off the **Verification Email** feature, the **Welcome Email** will be sent to the user when he or she signs up or logs in for the first time.

-The following macros are available in this template:
+The following macros are available in the **Welcome Email** template:

 - `{application.name}`
 - `{connection.name}`